bberak/react-native-game-engine-template/README.md

 ```

-Then install dependencies and start:
+Then, install the dependencies and start the app:

 ```
 npm install